IBM/charts/stable/ibm-dsm-dev/README.md

 2. Base OS with latest patches
 3. PostgreSQL and MongoDB beta support

+## Chart Details
+This chart will do the following:

+- Deploy a deployment.
+In deployment there are 2 containers-dsm and dsm-sidecar.
+- Create a service to connect to deployment.

 ## Prerequisites

 - Kubernetes 1.6 with Beta APIs enabled
 - Helm 2.3.1 and later version
 - Retrieve image pull secret by accepting the terms and conditions here - http://ibm.biz/db2-dsm-license (set in global.image.secret)
 - Two PersistentVolume(s) need to be pre-created prior to installing the chart if `persistance.enabled=true` and `persistence.dynamicProvisioning=false` (default values, see [persistence](#persistence) section).
-It can be created by using the IBM Cloud private UI or via a yaml file as the following example:
+It can be created by using a yaml file as the following example:

 ```
 apiVersion: v1